Ignitarium-Renesas/RZV2L_AiLibrary/10_Driver_monitoring_system/README.md

 ## Limitations

 1. Face keypoints based random forest classifier is not accurate enough.
+This may result in false head pose detection.

 ## Known issues
 - [ERROR] Failed to initialize Coral Camera - This error is observed if camera is not connected to the board.
 Check camera connection properly.
 Connect and restart the board.